CJStadler/HZipper/README.md

 Achieves a compression ratio of ~30-40%, although this is highly dependent on the language and document size.

-Written for cs106 at Haverford College with Marco Alvarez.

 hzipper.py command line interface: